The Beatles: Rock Band: Promotion

 Three people play The Beatles: Rock Band on stage at the Penny Arcade Expo in Seattle, Washington, 4 September 2009.

 The Beatles: Rock Band was first revealed on October 30, 2008, when Harmonix, MTV Games, and Viacom announced an exclusive agreement with Apple Corps, Ltd. to produce the standalone title.
 Prior to this announcement, industry rumours reported that both Harmonix/MTV Games and Activision were vying for the Beatles songs, the latter for the Guitar Hero franchise.
 The agreement was the result of 17 months of discussions.
 John Drake, PR spokesperson for Harmonix, stated that Apple Corps "respected and appreciated what Harmonix does creatively for rhythm games" as part of the success of the deal.
 Eversheds, the legal firm working for Apple Corps. for both The Beatles: Rock Band and the abandoned remake of Yellow Submarine by Disney, stated that it took six months to complete the complex agreements and paperwork over the copyrights, trademarks, and publishing issues.
 Viacom's deal with the Beatles' property owners includes royalties with a guaranteed minimum of $10 million and upwards of $40 million based on initial sales projections, an amount that chairman Martin Bandier of Sony/ATV Music Publishing has stated to be "not even comparable to anything that has been done before".
 The licensing of the Beatles' work for the game was considered a critical step in the later negotiations and availability of the band's songs on iTunes about a year after the game's release.
-A further complication arose about a year after the game's release; Chrysalis Group legally challenged EMI over a previous 1965 agreement whereby EMI would pay Chrysalis up to 1.5% of royalties on sales of the Beatles' records, and claimed that they were owed £500,000 for the two million units sold of The Beatles: Rock Band.
-EMI asserted that the video game format would not be covered under the concept of a "record" from the 1965 agreement.